BatyaFelner/Garden-furniture/README.md

 # patio_furniture
 A comprehensive e-commerce website for selling patio furniture and accessories.
 The platform includes product display with advanced filtering options, a persistent shopping cart that remains active between sessions, purchase saving integrated with a database, handling of exceptional cases such as out-of-stock items, and various other exciting features.
+Link to this internet website -https://patio_furniture.com
 ## Features
 • Browse available products.
 • Filter by categories, price or tags.